asweigart/ezgmail/README.md

 # EZGmail

-A Pythonic interface to the Gmail API that actually works as of October 2022.
+A Pythonic interface to the Gmail API that actually works as of July 2024.

-The official Gmail API quickstart doesn't actually seem to work on Python 3 without some adjustments, and the entire documentation is a bit much for someone who just wants to read and send emails from their Gmail account.
-I created EZGmail as a simple module that just works.

-You can find additional information about the Gmail API documentation by Google at https://developers.google.com/gmail/api/ and the quickstart guide is at https://developers.google.com/gmail/api/quickstart/python You don't need to review these documents to use EZGmail.
+EZGmail is an easier than using the official Google API for doing common email tasks, such as sending email, searching your inbox, reading emails, and more.

+Also check out [EZSheets](https://pypi.org/project/EZSheets/) for editing Google Sheets with Python.

 ## Installation and Setup

-To install with pip, run:

-    pip install ezgmail
+In general, you must [create a Python virtual environment](https://realpython.com/python-virtual-environments-a-primer/) for your Python program and install packages to it.
+From the terminal/command line, activate the virtual environment and install EZGmail by running `pip install ezgmail` (in Windows) or `pip3 install ezgmail` (in macOS or Linux).

 For your Python script to use EZGmail to access Gmail account, you need a credentials JSON file and a token JSON file.
 This requires a one-time set up on Google Cloud services using your Gmail account.
 If you have a Gmail account, you can do this and it is free (unless you are making large use of the Gmail API by sending out thousands of emails every day.)
 There's several steps to this, detailed in the following sections.
-These instructions were last updated September 2022.
+You only need to do these setup steps once, and then your Python program can use EZGmail effortlessly.
+These instructions were last updated July 2024.

+For testing, I'd advise using a test Gmail account rather than your actual Gmail account so you don't accidentally delete real emails.

+General setup outline:

+* Create a new Google Cloud Project from https://console.cloud.google.com
+* Enable the Gmail API from the APIs & Services > Enabled API & services page.
+* Configure the OAuth Consent Screen from the APIs & Services > Oauth consent screen page.
+* Create a new OAuth 2.0 Client ID from the APIs & Services > Credentials page with the `https://mail.google.com/` scope.
+* Download the client_secret_\*.json credentials file.
+* From the Python interactive shell, run `import ezgmail` from the same current working directory as the credentials file.
+* This opens your browser to the OAuth consent screen.
+Authorize the application to generate the token.json file.
+* With the token.json file in the current working directory, your Python program can now use the `ezgmail` module.

 ### Create a new Google Cloud Project